Close Alert Banner

 Who should get a naloxone kit?

-It is recommended that anyone using any illegal drug or who is on long-term opioids have a naloxone kit.
+It is recommended that anyone using any illegal drug or who takes prescription opioids have a naloxone kit.
 Friends and family members of people at risk should get kits and be trained on how to detect an opioid overdose and administer naloxone.
 Recognizing opioid poisoning signs, calling 911, and administering naloxone quickly can prevent injury and death.

 Don’t use alone.
 Naloxone saves lives but someone has to be there to give it and call 911.
 Use with someone you trust or call the National Overdose Prevention Service (NORS) at 1-888-688-NORS(6677).